conceptualspace/yet-another-speed-dial/README.md

 A clean and modern speed dial for Firefox and Chrome, inspired by Opera

 - Respects your privacy.
-Unlike other speed dial addons, there is no tracking
+Unlike other speed dial addons, there is no tracking.
-- Automatically generates thumbnails and screenshots, or select your own
+- Automatically generates thumbnails and screenshots, or select your own.
-- Uses the browser's native bookmarks library so speed dials can be synced
+- Uses the browser's native bookmarks library so speed dials can be synced.
 - Sortable with drag and drop
+- Folder support
-- Fast and stable
+- Simple and fast UI

+Inspired by the great speed dial in Opera.

 ![alt tag](https://github.com/conceptualspace/yet-another-speed-dial/raw/master/assets/screenshot.png)